AGNC-Lab/Quad/README.md

 ## Moving files into the quadcopter using Nautilus

 You can always send data into the quadcopter using the terminal, but it might be a little bit tedious.
 Alternatively, we can use sshfs, which allows you to transfer files to the quad using the file explorer (Nautilus).
-This can be accomphished by creating a folder on your computer that will host the quadcopter files.
+This can be accomplished by creating a folder on your computer that will host the quadcopter files.
 We usually name these folders as "gumxx", where xx is the number of the quad.
 Then, you can see the files inside the quad by typing the following in a terminal:
 ```shell
 sshfs root@192.168.1.2xx:/ DIRECTORY_TO_gumxx
 ```